Lake Wendouree Football Club

 The Lake Wendouree Football Netball Club (nicknamed the Lakers) is an Australian rules football and netball club located in the Ballarat North suburb of Victoria.
 The football squad currently competes in the Ballarat Football League.
 The club is a result of a merger of the Wendouree Football Club and the Ballarat YCW Football Club at the end of 1994.

 Lake Wendouree Football Club competed in the Ballarat Football League for the first time in 1995.
 The club was runner up in its second season and played finals every year for the first six seasons.

 Home ground

 The football squad play their home matches at C.E.
 Brown Reserve, Ballarat North.

 History

 Ballarat YCW Football Club

 Competed in senior competition between 1946 and 1949.
 The club concentrated on filling junior competitions until their merger in 1994.

 Wendouree Football Club

 Wendouree football club was reformed in 1946 and competed in district competitions around Ballarat before being a founding member of the Central Highlands Football League in 1979.
-The club won senior premierships in 1947, 1949, 1963, 1971, 1972, 1973, and 1983.